 |*Definition of Zone: All of the rooms and areas that students or staff occupy and that is served by a single HVAC system constitute a single zone.
 For example, a zone can include all classrooms and the corridor in a wing that is served by a large central air handling unit on the roof or in a mechanical room; or a zone my be as small as a single classroom or office that is served by a unit ventilator located within that area.

 **Definition of HVAC System: The HVAC system consists of all of the components (i.e., equipment and duct work) that work together to cool, dehumidify, heat, replenish or recirculate the air within a zone or a space served.
 Acceptable indoor air quality is achieved by ensuring that the HVAC system controls contaminants by supplying outdoor air to, and exhausting polluted air from, a zone or space to the outdoors.

 Ideally the training can be divided into two parts as noted below, and generally completed in about half a day.
 The second part can immediately follow the first part after a short break.
 The break will allow the presenters to prepare for the second part, and permit any remaining questions from the first part to be answered.

 Keep the training content focused tightly on what they need to know to ensure the school is properly operated and maintained for the purpose of good indoor air quality.
-Generally, a short introduction as to how the O&M action affects IAQ, followed by a clear set of details on how to properly perform this O&M action, is sufficient.
-Since IAQ is a relatively new issue, the overall goal is to provide quality information that will help prevent senseless O&M errors from occurring, without providing so much information covering every possible IAQ problem that the trainees become confused or overloaded.
-For typical items that should be covered in the training, see the items listed in the O&M Manual content page
+Generally, a short introduction as to how the operations and maintenance action affects IAQ, followed by a clear set of details on how to properly perform this operations and maintenance action, is sufficient.
+Since IAQ is a relatively new issue, the overall goal is to provide quality information that will help prevent senseless operations and maintenance errors from occurring, without providing so much information covering every possible IAQ problem that the trainees become confused or overloaded.
+For typical items that should be covered in the training, see the items listed in the operations and maintenance manual content page.

 Title - Your Role in Assuring Good Indoor Air Quality